Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

     3. As a First Time Visitor, you can locate their social media links to see their following on social media on facebook.
-        1. Once the new visitor has read the About Us and What We Do text, they will understand what the site is about.
+        1. Once the new visitor has read the About page, they will understand what the site is about.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 -   #### Returning Visitor Goals